rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part7.md

 ### Signing in with OpenId Connect

 Great!
-Let’s get back to implementing our OpenId Connect signin process.
+Let’s get back to implementing our OpenId Connect sign in process.

 We begin by including a JavaScript library that helps with the low-level security handshake and plumbing work.
 This is the [oidc-client](https://github.com/IdentityModel/oidc-client-js) library, written by the IdentityServer team and hosted on GitHub.